GBSEcom/Ruby/docs/PaymentURLApi.md

 require 'openapi_client'

 api_instance = OpenapiClient::PaymentURLApi.new
-content_type = 'application/json' # String | content type
+content_type = 'application/json' # String | Content type.
 client_request_id = 'client_request_id_example' # String | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
-We recommend 128-bit UUID format. api_key = 'api_key_example' # String |
-timestamp = 56 # Integer | Epoch timestamp in milliseconds in the request from a client system.
-Used for Message Signature generation and time limit (5 mins). payment_url_request = OpenapiClient::PaymentUrlRequest.new # PaymentUrlRequest |
-opts = {
+We recommend 128-bit UUID format. api_key = 'api_key_example' # String | Key given to merchant after boarding associating their requests with the appropriate app in Apigee. timestamp = 56 # Integer | Epoch timestamp in milliseconds in the request from a client system.
+Used for Message Signature generation and time limit (5 mins). payment_url_request = OpenapiClient::PaymentUrlRequest.new # PaymentUrlRequest | Accepted request type: PaymentUrlRequest. opts = {
   message_signature: 'message_signature_example', # String | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
-  region: 'region_example' # String | The region where client wants to process the transaction }
+  region: 'region_example' # String | Indicates the region where the client wants the transaction to be processed.
+This will override the default processing region identified for the client.
+Available options are argentina, brazil, germany, india and northamerica.
+Region specific store setup and APIGEE boarding is required in order to use an alternate region for processing.
+}

 begin